You Don’t Need to Please Everyone: Not Everyone Has ‘Good Taste’

 One of the top causes of unnecessary suffering is unquestionably our concern to please everyone.
 You might tell yourself that this doesn’t apply to you; that you don’t care at all about adjusting to other people’s preferences.
 But in a way, this is something we have all done at some point.

-Humans, in order to be part of their social and emotional environments, are programmed to harmonize, to tune in to others; and this often requires having to please others, to be courteous, and to even say “yes” when we feel like saying “no.”
+Humans, in order to be part of their social and emotional environments, are programmed to harmonize, to tune in to others.
+This often requires having to please others, to be courteous, and to even say “yes” when we feel like saying “no.”

-The key to this lies in striking a balance and the assertiveness of your emotional intelligence.
-We all like to please others and know that people see us as approachable, but that should never cause you to feel trapped in having to please everyone constantly.
+The key to this lies in striking a balance between assertiveness and emotional intelligence.
+We all like to please others and know that people see us as approachable, but that should never make you feel trapped to please everyone constantly.

-The desperate need to please everyone and be liked by all
+The desperate need to please everyone and to be liked by all

-You like people who are similar to you and to make friends, and you can’t deny the fact that sometimes you have to give up a little ground with your family to maintain harmony.
+You like people who are similar to you and you enjoy making friends.
+You also can’t deny the fact that sometimes, you have to give up a little ground in favor of your family.

 Nevertheless, giving up a little doesn’t mean losing a lot.
-It just means maintaining a healthy balance so everyone can coexist.
-If each of us were to only act in self-interest, for example by setting boundaries and building walls, we would lose the meaning of society.
+It’s just maintaining a healthy balance so that everyone can coexist.
+If we are selfish, by setting boundaries and building walls, we may forget what it means to live in a society.

-The question that’s probably now going through your mind might be: Where is the limit?
+The question that’s probably going through your mind right now might be: Where is the limit?
 Where is this boundary between my identity and what society requires of me to fit in?